-- Stay in Australia longer
+- Stay longer in Australia

-By studying Business Information Systems for 2 years or more in higher education (a Bachelor, Master, or PhD degree), students will be eligible for a 2-4-year Postgraduate Visa (485).
+By studying Business Information Systems for 2 years or more in higher education (a Bachelor, Master, or PhD degree), students will be eligible for a 2-6-year Postgraduate Visa (485).
 Graduates can use these visa opportunities to get more work experience.
 For Business Information Systems students, they can also use this working visa to prepare for their future migration options.

 - Chief Information Officer